denysha-abigail/roses-are-red/README.md

 - Clicking the "Itinerary Page" button located at the top right-hand corner of your screen will redirect you to a detailed outline of all of your added activities.

-> Note: Future bug fixes and updates are currently in development.
+> Note: Bug fixes and updates are currently in development.

 ## Website:
 Visit [Roses are Red](https://denysha-abigail.github.io/roses-are-red/) today to begin planning your date!